krtc0c4iN3/FirstBlood/README.md

 FirstBlood
 ==========

-Playing around with my old Android phones &amp; its old firmware.
+Playing around with my old Android phones &amp; its old firmware by making a simple gaming app similar to Space Invaders.